solashirai/KG_vis_TWed/README.md

 This repo contains some example data, code, and resources related to my TWed talk on tools and methods for visualizing KG snippets.

+## Scope

+The purpose of this demo and content in this repo are to explore and discuss options for **visualizing** some KG or small portion of a KG.
+Additional capabilities of various tools, like querying and analysis, are only discussed when they are relevant to our ability to visualize things.

+To support this, several different versions of KGs with different extends of "relevant" information have been curated, and detailed in the next section.

 ## Data

 The data contained in `data/` is formatted as `.ttl` files of KG snippets, related to my previous work on